mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 Those of you familiar with calculus should be able to recognize that solving this problem involves finding differential functions.
 But those who aren't don't have to worry too much as most deep learning libraries these days are capable of doing these math for you.
 Learning the math is tedious especially for people without prior mathematical knowledge however it is still useful and fundamental when building more complex algorithms and models.
 By the way, the full cost function (average error) would also contain a regularization term as well as some other sophistications depending on the problem at hand.

 One thing of note is that we do not specify the objectives for each filter.
 That is because the filters usually adjust themselves to identify complex features.
 This isn't exactly surprising from a statistical standpoint.
 Eyes, nose, and mouth are usually very good indicators in face identification.
-Models are considered good if they are able to identify complex features.
+Models are considered good if they are able to identify abstractions of such complex features.

 If you intend to learn gradient descent from scratch, it might make sense to learn neural network basis while you're at it.
 There are some pretty good materials (some which are free) online.
 The most ones popular includes the [machine learning course on coursera](https://www.coursera.org/learn/machine-learning), [Learning From Data course by CalTech](https://www.edx.org/course/learning-data-introductory-machine-caltechx-cs1156x-0), and [many more](https://www.springboard.com/blog/machine-learning-online-courses/).